Search Engine Optimization (SEO) - Starter Guide

 Help Google understand your content

-Head back to the SEO & Analytics module you can find in the upgrade center.
+Head back to the SEO & Analytics module you can find in the Upgrade Center.
 This time we add SEO (Searchengines) to our project to create unique, accurate page titles and descriptions for your project pages.

 Screenshot_36-4